 9. Straw Bale Gardening

-The awesome thing about straw bale gardening is that it is so easy to set up, after following a bit of conditioning, you can grow over the whole structure, and then compost it when it has lived its usefullness to you.
-Move it around to where you need it, plant small patches or large or use it to line a raised bed and give yourself more growing space.
+The awesome thing about straw bale gardening is that it is so easy to set up, after following a bit of conditioning, you can grow over the whole structure, and then compost it when it has lived its usefulness to you.
+Move it around to where you need it, plant small or large patches or use it to line a raised bed and give yourself more growing space.
 Modern Farmer.com shows you how.

 Additional Reading>> 27 Tips from a Master Gardener